Welding

 aluminum oxide

 A thin film that forms on the surface of aluminum when it reacts with oxygen in the air.
-Aluminum oxide is often removed before welding.
+Aluminum oxide is often removed before welding to improve weld quality.

 arc length

-The distance that electricity must travel from the tip of the electrode to the weld puddle.
-Longer arcs require more voltage.
+The distance that electricity must travel from the tip of the electrode to the weld pool.
+Arc length is directly proportional to voltage in GMAW.

 argon

-An inert gas commonly used as shielding for GMAW.
+Ar.
+A heavy inert gas commonly used for shielding in arc welding processes.
 Argon is much heavier than air, so it effectively shields the weld area.

 automatic

-A type of welding process in which a computer or a robot controls both the welding equipment and the weld variables.
+A type of welding process in which a computer or robot controls both the welding equipment and the welding variables.
 In an automatic process, the welder is responsible for setting and controlling the specialized settings for the computer or robot.

 axial spray transfer